konx-dev/react-component-library/README.md

 # React Component Library

-Experimental library of common UI elements and components with portable functionality (social share, breadcrumbs etc)
+Experimental library of common UI elements and components built with React.

 ## Features